Now candidate profiles are out, it's time to do your research

 Management programme: | Organism of interest |

-Wild ginger is an invasive plant that is long-lived, fast growing and able to outcompete native plants.
+Wild ginger is an invasive plant that is fast growing, lives a long time, and is able to outcompete native plants.
 It forms deep rhizome (underground fleshy stem) beds that replace all other species.
 Nothing can grow up through the mats of tubers, and the dense leaves block light and smother natives.

 Seeds are spread by birds and pests, and rhizomes will resprout from any fragment and can survive being crushed, immersed in the sea, and away from soil for years.